fr31/spotifylyrics/README.md

 Double clicking the SpotifyLyrics.app should open it an you can play your songs in spotify.

-If you the window opens and closes immidiatly see [#17](https://github.com/SimonIT/spotifylyrics/issues/17).
+If the window opens and closes immediately see [#17](https://github.com/SimonIT/spotifylyrics/issues/17).

 # Running from source
 If you want to run from source you need: